-Why do so many on the global Left still support Maduro in Venezuela?
+Why do so many on the global left still support Maduro in Venezuela?

 By almost any standard, including its principal aim of reducing poverty, the "Bolivarian socialist revolution" launched by Maduro's predecessor, the late Hugo Chávez in 1999, has been a spectacular failure.

-Venezuela endures hyperinflation and shortages of food and medicines so intense that the average citizen lost 19lbs in 2016.
+Venezuela endures hyperinflation and shortages of food and medicines so intense that the average citizen lost 19 pounds in 2016.
 It also has a homicide rate so high many residents fear leaving their homes in broad daylight.
-All this despite Venezuela having the world’s greatest crude reserves.
+All this despite Venezuela having the world's highest crude reserves.

-Yet Venezuelans have increasingly been denied the right to express their disapproval, with human rights groups accusing the government of silencing critical journalists, jailing political opponents, and using violence to repress protestors.
+Yet Venezuelans have increasingly been denied the right to express their disapproval, with human rights groups accusing the government of silencing critical journalists, jailing political opponents, and using violence to repress protesters.

 Related: Trump Says ‘Military Option’ Possibility in Venezuela